ertanturk/DictionarySearchProject/README.md

 **DictionarySearch** is a **Data Structures and Algorithms (DSA) term project** implemented in **Java**.

 The project explores how different **data structures** and **search algorithms** impact performance when searching for words in a large dictionary dataset.
-All core data structures are implemented **from scratch**, without using Java’s built-in collection framework (`java.util`), as required by the course.
+All core data structures are implemented **from scratch**, without using Java's built-in collection framework (`java.util`), as required by the course.

 ---